5 Steps to Becoming a Business Analyst

 With that out of the way, onward with the 5 steps!

-Step 1 – Learn about Business Analysis and Confirm Your Career Choice
+Step 1 to Becoming a Business Analyst – Learn about Business Analysis and Confirm Your Career Choice

-Check out my 42 Reasons to Start a Business Analyst Career and The First 5 Signs that Business Analysis is the Career Choice for You for some clarity on whether or not you’ve found the right fit.
+Before pursuing this role, you really want to be sure it’s going to be a good fit.
+Check out 42 Reasons to Start a Business Analyst Career and The First 5 Signs that Business Analysis is the Career Choice for You for some clarity on whether or not you’ve found the right role for you.

 Even if these checklists confirm you are on the right track, you might still not be 100% sure.
 A second and more concrete litmus test is to practice some BA techniques to get a feel for the role.
 We’ll speak to this specifically in Step 4, so keep please reading.

-Step 2 – Identify Your Transferable Skills and Leverage Points to Develop Your Positioning
+Step 2 to Becoming a Business Analyst – Identify Your Transferable Skills and Leverage Points to Develop Your Positioning

 Transferable skills come from experiences using business analysis techniques in a non-BA role.
 And here, I share 3 real examples of transferable skills.